paulfitz/pixplz/README.md

   --count COUNT        target number of images to load (fewer may be loaded)
 ```

-source of images
+Source of images
 ----------------

 Currently, this grabs a few images from ddg to use as casual training data.
-After poking around for terms of service, I still don't
+After poking around for terms of service, I still don't know how ddg feels
-know how ddg feels about this.
-Will switch to other sources
-of public image data if needed.
+about this.
+Will switch to other sources of public image data as needed.

+Clearly, images from a search engine are not going to be solid ground truth.
+I use pixplz when near enough is good enough.
+For example, recently
+I used an amalgam of `text`, `slogan`, `logo`
+against `wall`, `sky`, `night` when training a network for billboard segmentation.